 Culture bumps are normal when moving to any foreign country

-Recently, we have been publishing blogs by expats TicoNuevo and FloridaTico that our readers seem to like.
+Recently, we have been publishing blogs by ex-pats TicoNuevo and FloridaTico that our readers seem to like.
 Why do readers like them?
 Because they tell you the truth!
-Because they don’t only tell you about all the great things that Costa Rica offers but also about all these culture bumps they hit on the way!
+Because they don’t only tell you about all the great things that this beautiful country offers but also about all these culture bumps they hit on the way!

-Many readers of our blogs might think these culture bumps only exist for those who move to Costa Rica.
+Many readers of our blogs might think these culture bumps only exist for those who move to here.
 Well, surprise surprise, they’re not.
-There is a website that is called exactly that, Culture Bumps, and it is a space where expats tell their stories.
+There is a website that is called exactly that, Culture Bumps, and it is a space where ex-pats tell their stories.
 It’s fun to read.

-At GoDutch Realty, we all understand where the difficulties are and we try to teach you how to deal with them before you move to Costa Rica, not after the fact and when you’re ready to throw in the towel and move back.
-Of course, we at GoDutch Realty are all about selling you this lovely property in Costa Rica that you have been dreaming about all your life, which for us is the easy part and the one that puts food on our table.
+At GoDutch Realty, we all understand where the difficulties are.
+We try to teach you how to deal with them before you move to Costa Rica, not after the fact and when you’re ready to throw in the towel and move back.
+Of course, we are all about selling you this lovely property in Costa Rica that you have been dreaming about all your life.
+But that’s the easy part and the one that puts food on our table.

 I DO want to remind our readers that we DO appreciate any referrals you can send us.
 I know you all meet people on the plane, in the supermarket, at yoga, at the gym, at the Blooms ladies club, at the potluck organized by your community.
-Please remember the GoDutch Realty agents when you talk about your home in Costa Rica or you know someone who wants to purchase one, we appreciate it.
+Please remember the GoDutch Realty agents when you talk about your home here.
+Maybe you know someone who wants to purchase one, we appreciate it.
 Tell them to contact us here.